gruntworks/render_asset_thumbnails/README.md

 script editor, however it will be available only for the current session.

 ### 3. Usage
-For addon to work **.blend file needs to be saved somewhere** so that
+For addon to work Camera needs to be available and **.blend file needs to be saved somewhere** so that
 images can be saved somewhere...
+Eevee is recommended with low sampling and HDRI setup for rendering.

 1. Go to Asset browser and click on assets which you would like to render.
 2. Click `Edit -> Render Thumbnails`